Skip to main content

 Relationship With Enigm App

 Enigm App remains the primary user-facing product.
-Active Defense extends the app with device-risk visibility that can help users make security decisions.
-Active Defense may support:
+Active Defense extends the app with network-behavior security visibility that can help users make privacy and Device Trust decisions.
+Active Defense supports:

 • Device security review.